 - a.
 Payment of all taxes and dues. - b.
 Offset prior years' operation losses. - c.
 Set aside 10% of the remaining amount after deducting items "a." and "b." as legal reserve - d.
 Set aside or reverse special reserve in accordance with law and regulations; and - e.
-The remaining, plus the previous year's unappropriated earnings, shall be distributed according to the distribution plan proposed by the Board of Directors according to the dividend policy and submitted to the stockholders' meeting for approval.
+The distribution of the remaining portion, if any, will be recommended by the Board of Directors and resolved in the shareholders' meeting.